arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/r4-wifi-getting-started/r4-wifi-getting-started.md

 In this tutorial, we have installed the UNO R4 WiFi board package, using the Arduino IDE.

-For any issues regarding the UNO R4 WiFi board package, please refer to the [Arduino Core for Renesas devices](https://github.com/arduino/ArduinoCore-renesas).
+For any issues regarding the UNO R4 WiFi board package, please refer to the [Arduino UNO R4 Core](https://github.com/arduino/ArduinoCore-renesas).